- Love This

 Being a Personal Trainer Does not Even Require a GED or High School Diploma

 Becoming a personal trainer does not even require a personal training certification or any formal education whatsoever!
 This is not to say you will be a well respected or even good personal trainer without any education or certification, but this is how the system is.
 There is no federal law which requires anything to call yourself a personal trainer.
 That being said, taking one of many personal training courses is highly recommended, if you’re hoping to stand out from the competition and offer your clients the best training services and value for their money.

 In Order to Become a Certified Personal Trainer you must Obtain a Certification

 There are hundreds of personal training certifications which you can pick and choose from.
 While some personal training certifications require a college degree and are extremely challenging even to exercise science graduates, others are better for beginners with limited knowledge.

-If you would like to become a personal trainer right away with or without a college degree you should view the page on personal training certifications.
+If you would like to become a personal trainer right away with or without a college degree you should view the page on personal training certifications, or check out this guide on best personal trainer certifications compared.

 Why Should a Personal Trainer get a College Degree?